- Places to Explore

 Even after 400 years of Spanish and Anglo presence in Taos, inside the pueblo the traditional Native American way of life has endured.
 Tribal custom allows no electricity or running water in Hlauuma and Hlaukwima, where varying numbers (usually fewer than 150) of Taos Native Americans live full-time.
 About 1,900 others live in conventional homes on the pueblo's 95,000 acres.
 The crystal-clear Rio Pueblo de Taos, originating high above in the mountains at the sacred Blue Lake, is the primary source of water for drinking and irrigating.
 Bread is still baked in hornos (outdoor domed ovens).
 Artisans of the Taos Pueblo produce and sell (tax-free) traditionally handcrafted wares, such as mica-flecked pottery and silver jewelry.
 Great hunters, the Taos Native Americans are also known for their work with animal skins and their excellent moccasins, boots, and drums.

 The pueblo Church of San Geronimo, or St. Jerome, the patron saint of Taos Pueblo, was completed in 1850 to replace the one destroyed by the U.S. Army in 1847 during the Mexican War.
-With its smooth symmetry, stepped portal, and twin bell towers, the church is a popular subject for photographers and artists (though the taking of photographs inside is discouraged).
+With its smooth symmetry, stepped portal, and twin bell towers, the church is a popular subject for photographers and artists.

-The public is invited to certain ceremonial dances held throughout the year (a full list of these is posted on the pueblo Web site): highlights include the Feast of Santa Cruz Foot Race and Corn Dance (May 3); Taos Pueblo Pow Wow (July 8–10); Feast of San Geronimo Sunset Dance (July 25 and 26, September 29 and 30); Vespers and Bonfire Procession (December 24); and Deer Dance or Matachines Dance (December 25).
-While you're at the pueblo, respect the "Restricted area" signs that protect the privacy of residents and native religious sites; do not enter private homes or open any doors not clearly labeled as curio shops; do not photograph tribal members without asking permission; do not enter the cemetery grounds; and do not wade in the Rio Pueblo de Taos, which is considered sacred and is the community's sole source of drinking water.
+The public is invited to certain ceremonial dances held throughout the year (a full list of these is posted on the pueblo Web site's Events page): highlights include the Feast of Santa Cruz (May 3); Taos Pueblo Pow Wow (mid-July); Santiago and Santa Ana Feast Days (July 25 and 26), San Geronimo Days (September 29 and 30); Procession of the Virgin Mary (December 24); and Deer Dance or Matachines Dance (December 25).
+While you're at the pueblo, respect all rules and customs, which are posted prominently.
+There are some restrictions, which are posted, on personal photography.

 - Phone: 575/758–1028

-- Hours: Daily 8–4:30, tours by appointment.
-Closed for funerals, religious ceremonies, and for 10-week quiet time in late winter or early spring, and last part of Aug.; call ahead before visiting at these times
+- Hours: Mon.–Sat.
+8–4:30, Sun.
+8:30–4:30.
+Tours by appointment.
+Closed for funerals, religious ceremonies, and for 10-week quiet time in late winter or early spring, and last part of Aug.; call ahead to confirm hrs

 - Website: www.taospueblo.com